msihorg/srp-contents/README.md

 A react application to measure and verify the content size of goods.
 The student scientists will validate the size information printed on the packaging.
 Does ice cream contain 12oz?

 ## Technology
-Frontend: React
+- Frontend: React

-CCS Framework: tailwind
+- CCS Framework: tailwind

-Backend: MSSQL
+- Backend: MSSQL

-Map: Google (autocomplete)
+- Map: Google (autocomplete)

-Email Providers: SendGrid or AWS
+- Email Providers: SendGrid or AWS

-Payment Gateway: Braintree (Paypal)
+- Payment Gateway: Braintree (Paypal)

-Analytics: Facebook, Google
+- Analytics: Facebook, Google
+- Unit Testing: xUnit

+## Model
+- users
+- goods
+- requests
+- results

 ## Use Cases